 The WG suggests that flexibility in this regard is important as certain issues may require additional discussions or consultations, in addition to those outlined in this chapter.
 At a minimum, the WG expects that a public comment forum is conducted on the proposed implementation plan to allow for broader community input.

-In addition to regular updates to the IRT, staff is also expected to provide regular status updates, including progress and expected next steps to the broader community which could be in the form of a publicly accessible wiki page or web-site that would contain such information as well as including such updates in the GNSO project list.
+In addition to regular updates to the IRT, staff is also expected to provide regular status updates, including progress and expected next steps to the broader community, which could be in the form of a publicly accessible wiki page or web-site that would contain such information as well as including such updates in the GNSO project list.

 How is feedback as well as the flagging of potential issues to the GNSO Council by the IRT managed, what mechanism should be used to formally 'object' (should there a way to first address this in the IRT or is there an immediate need to escalate to GNSO Council)? (charter question 4 & 5)